go-xlan/gogit/README.md

 ### Other Features

-`gogitv5git` provides additional functionality such as retrieving commit hashes and logs.
+`gogit` provides additional functionality such as retrieving commit hashes and logs.
 Feel free to explore the source code for more advanced features and extensions.

 ## Function Overview